If you have been running for some time you might be getting to the point where your sights are set on training for a marathon.

 There is no official rule book or flowchart that will definitively determine whether you are ready to run a marathon or not.

-Different running coaches and experts suggest that runners are able to satisfy a different set of criteria before they are physically ready to take on marathon training.
+Different running coaches, personal trainers, and experts suggest that runners must satisfy different criteria before being physically ready to take on marathon training and prepare for that starting line.

-However, here are some suggested guidelines for determining if you are ready to run a marathon:
+As a certified running coach myself, here are some of my suggested guidelines for determining if you are ready to run a marathon:

 Running a marathon is extremely demanding on the body.
-Covering 26.2 miles by foot takes even the fastest runners a minimum of two hours and takes most runners closer to 4 to 5 hours.
+Covering 26.2 miles by foot takes even the fastest runners at least two hours, and most runners run a four —or five-hour marathon.

-Marathon training is also very taxing on the body, so it is best to have at least six months of consistent running under your belt, if not a year, before you even begin marathon training.
+Marathon training is also very taxing, so it is best to have at least six months of consistent running under your belt, if not a year, before you even begin training for your marathon race.

-In general, it’s best to wait to start training for a marathon until you can run about 8 to 10 miles continuously without stopping.
+Generally, it’s best to wait to start training for a marathon until you can do an eight- to ten-mile run continuously without stopping.

-A marathon is 26.2 miles, and almost all marathon training plans will build up to a long run of at least 20 miles if not 22 miles or so.
+A marathon is 26.2 miles, and almost all marathon training plans will build up to the longest run (long run) of at least 20 miles if not 22 miles or so.

 This means that you need to be able to build up from your current long run distance to the 20-mile long run and then taper for several weeks before race day.

-If you have run a half marathon, which is 13.1 miles, you are absolutely ready to begin marathon training.
+If you have run a half marathon, which is a 13.1 miler, you are absolutely ready to begin marathon training.

-It will still take quite a number of weeks to build up to the marathon distance, but you can probably follow a 16-week marathon training plan or an even shorter 12-week marathon training plan depending on your goals and how much running you have been doing in preparation for the half marathon.
+It will still take quite a number of weeks to build up to the marathon distance gradually to decrease the risk of injury, but depending on your goals and how much running you have been doing, you can probably follow a 16-week marathon training plan to get there.

-You should be currently running at least 20 to 25 miles per week, or 32 to 40 kilometers per week, on a consistent basis before beginning marathon training.
+Before beginning marathon training, you should be running at least 20 to 25 miles per week, or 32 to 40 kilometers per week, consistently.

-Again, if you are not yet hitting this average weekly mileage, take a couple of weeks or more, depending on your current training volume, to build up to this level before beginning a marathon training program.
+Again, if you are not yet hitting this average weekly mileage, take some time, depending on your current training volume, to build up to this level before beginning a marathon training program.

 This one comes back to the question: Can I run a marathon?